Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Discussion

 \subsection{Research Opportunities in Mobile Expressive Writing}

-The affordances of modern smartphones are different from those of pen and paper --- the original tools of expressive writing.
-Prior work has shown that expressive writing helps release repressed emotions, reorganize feelings and calm down~\cite{pennebaker2007expressive}.
-Yet, most of past work has naturally been conducted with tools other than the relatively modern ones, such as smartphones.
-Our results with digital smartphone-powered expressive writing thus contribute to new empirical understanding of how interface factors of mobile technology can influence expressive writing effect and experience.

-The qualitative findings in the second study suggest that different visual designs offer different experiences for the users.
-People felt a different level of agency over relieving their stress; participants felt as if they are observers in the \textit{Passive} condition while they felt like they are actively destroying their stress in the \textit{Interactive} condition.
-Existing literature suggests that personality (e.g., extrovert vs. introvert) could influence preferences and use scenarios of different visual feedback~\cite{carver2010personality}.
-A more extensive study considering these and other similar factors will lead into a deeper understanding of appropriate interface designs for different users and use cases.
+Our second study indicates that visual design affects user experiences differently.
+Participants felt like observers in the \textit{Passive} condition and like active stress relievers in the \textit{Interactive} condition.
+Literature suggests personality (e.g., extrovert vs. introvert) influences preferences for visual feedback~\cite{carver2010personality}.
+A more extensive study on these factors can further deepen the understanding of mobile interface designs for expressive writing.
+Further, when our participants received text-based feedback after disclosure, they felt like someone heard their narratives.
+Here, future research could investigate how to design feedback so that users focus more on the disclosed emotions themselves rather than the feedback and its effects, which could lead to useful cognitive restructuring.

-The latest speech-based mobile input technologies can perform real-time recognition and transcription~\cite{li2022recent}.
-Engaging in a sensitive task, such as expressive writing, calls for exploring optimal input methods.
-Our results between text and speech based input showed clear differences, as explored in Section~\ref{subsubsec:study1-results-usability}.
-Related to this, Luo demonstrated a combination of keyboard-based and speech-based text entry for food journaling~\cite{luo2022promoting}, and such mixture may obtain a more optimal experience with respect to usability and stimulation of self-reflection.
-Examining the division of input tasks between keyboard-based and speech-based text entry for mobile expressive writing is yet another an interesting future research direction.